Florida Panthers Logo

 Florida Panthers Logo 2016-Present

 In 2016, the franchise introduced a new logo, completely different from the previous ones.
-A more mature and stoic panther is placed inside a gold-blue shield with a dark blue outline.
+A more mature, stoic panther is placed inside a gold-blue shield with a dark-blue outline.
 Its head is slightly turned to the left.
 The golden creature has a white face and bright red eyes.
-The shield is topped with a white “Florida” inscription in a red inset with a gold outline.
+The shield is topped with a white “Florida” inscription in a red inset outlined in gold.
 The shield resembles a military dog tag.
 Previously, this logo was used as an alternate emblem for the Florida Panthers, but instead of the “Florida” wordmark, it featured “Panthers.”

 Font and Colors